-Double Burden is a performance which seeks to alternatively represent mothers.
-Continuing a series of works made from the late 90s that use material metaphors to perform the lived reality of mothering and re-represent the unfair cultural and physical burdens of parenting on women, this performance combines and renews and layers aspects of previous live works.
+Double Burden was made especially for this motherhood & live art showcase.
+It was the 4th and probably final evocation of a series of performances that explore the burden of motherhood that started with Burden in 1998, continuing a series of works made from the late 90s that use material metaphors to perform the lived reality of mothering and re-represent the unfair cultural and physical burdens of parenting on women.
+This performance intentionally combined and renewed aspects of previous live works.

 At the end the evening all the baggage is opened revealing a lump of lard and an accordion.
 The lard is fashioned into a baby sculpture and an altered lullaby sung to the lard baby.

 Making and manifesting work through time, the action of dragging a red sack corresponding to the weight of my child was intended to be made sequentially every few years from 1998.
 The final piece Outside Circumference was in fact never made.
 It was problematic in two ways: the physical act of dragging the full weight of a grown child as I get older and weaker, as well as loss of metaphor as the weight and responsibility for a child is understood to less as they get older.